 Always Encrypted columns are used to protect patient first, middle, and last names.
 Additionally, the database column encryption also uses Azure AD to authenticate the application to Azure SQL Database.

 Access to SQL Database and SQL Server is configured according to the principle of least privilege.

-Client-side encryption should be used where appropriate.

 Only required IP addresses are allowed access through the SQL firewall.

 Storage accounts

 Data in motion is transferred using TLS/SSL only.